 The writing after line 215 lacks detail.
 I kept waiting for a methods section to answer some of my questions (e.g., how was mu or phi chosen in equation 3) but these don't seem to be listed anywhere.
 Details in the remaining parts of the manuscript are inconsistently given or vague. e.g., Line 249 "all sample sizes were set to 10,000".
 Do you mean sequencing depth?
 Number of reads?
 Number of technical replicates?
 What is this referring to?

-We have adjusted the “Evaluation” section of the manuscript to hopefully ensure readability and filling in missing gaps on our strategy.
+We have adjusted the “Evaluation” section of the manuscript to improve readability and fill in missing gaps in our strategy.
 With regards to the specific examples provided by the reviewer, we provide some clarifications as follows:

 The μ and ϕ parameters were chosen by fitting a negative binomial distribution (using maximum likelihood approach with the fitdistrplus package [14]) on non-zero entries in each taxon in the human microbiome 16S data set.
 The median values across all estimates were chosen as the final estimates for the simulation procedure.

-10,000 samples refer to the number of samples (i.e. the number of biological replicates).
+10,000 samples refers to the number of samples (i.e. the number of biological replicates).
 Since we’re attempting to perform inference per sample (assign a p-value per sample), this is equivalent to the number of hypotheses tested for our enrichment analysis procedure.

 The writing after line 215 is hard to read.
 In part this relates to the lack of detail but I think it also stems from the fact that the manuscript starts being written in triplicate for Single Sample Enrichment, Differential Abundance Analysis, and then Prediction.
 It makes the paper repetitive and hard to follow.
 Further, figures are repetitive and poorly labeled so it’s hard, at a glance, to figure out what figure links to what part of the paper.
 I have never seen a discussion written in the parts but this just adds to the feeling that this is just a paper written in triplicate without a coherent message beyond the initial idea which ends around line 215.
 Further it was not clear from reading the introduction that the paper would be organized like this; some warning in the introduction may help a bit.
 In fact, it was not even clear what the distinction between single-sample enrichment and differential abundance was from the introduction.
 In addition, this notation is non-standard.
 Typically enrichment (e.g., as used in gsEa) refers to essentially differential expression but for sets of genes (i.e., it is typically a comparison between groups).
 This makes the "single-sample enrichment" terminology confusing.

-Considering the reviewer’s concerns, we have provided clarification to the structure of the manuscript in the introduction.
-Additionally, we have also restructured the manuscript such that it features the enrichment analysis more prominently and provide clarification on the specific meaning of each section.
-We also adjusted figures to hopefully help with clarity to distinguish them across different sections.
+We now include an overview of the manuscript structure in the introduction.
+Additionally, we have restructured the manuscript to feature the enrichment analysis more prominently and provide clarification on the specific meaning of each section.
+We also adjusted figure labels and captions to helpdistinguish them across different sections.

 Reviewer 2: